pi-star-2025/pi_star/Misc/Misc_Pi/maze.md

 The catch is that all of this intelligence was unconscious, so conscious understanding of music (as chasing/being chased) is enough to disenchant the curse.

-The Tower of God is, thankfully, no longer The Magical Flute.
+The Tower of God is, thankfully, no longer The Magic Flute.